cupumelody/cloud-resume/README.md

 The demo consists of 6 stages, each implementing additional components of the architecture

-- Stage 1 - Setup the environment and manually build wordpress
+- Stage 1 - Building the Resume Website
-- Stage 2 - Automate the build using a Launch Template
+- Stage 2 - Hosting on the Cloud
-- Stage 3 - Split out the DB into RDS and Update the LT
+- Stage 3 - Implementing a View Counter with Lambda & DynamoDB
-- Stage 4 - Split out the WP filesystem into EFS and Update the LT
+- Stage 4 - Implementing the View Counter Feature in Website Code
-- Stage 5 - Enable elasticity via a ASG & ALB and fix wordpress (hardcoded WPHOME)
+- Stage 5 - Implementing Source Control and CI/CD with GitHub Actions
-- Stage 6 - Cleanup

 ![Architecture](https://github.com/cupumelody/cloud-resume/assets/145847069/61a7cf16-02a9-4b39-9c00-aefe27574605)